 Instructions for Incoming Cross-Registration

-7. Students who select a course that requires access to Blackboard (CMU's course management system) are reminded that it may take up to two weeks to gain access unless an Andrew User ID has already been obtained.
+- LMS Students who select a course that requires access to Canvas (CMU's course management system) are reminded that it may take up to two weeks to gain access unless an Andrew User ID has already been obtained.
 Your Andrew User ID is the first part of your @andrew.cmu.eduemail address.
-If you do not know your User ID, go to http://directory.andrew.cmu.edu/ and enter your name in the search box.
+If you do not know your User ID, go to the CMU Directory and enter your name in the search box.
 Questions about Canvas should be directed to firstname.lastname@example.org or 412-268-9090.
 The student may also want to inform the professor and request that they be manually enrolled on the course Canvas site.
 Course information on Canvas is typically released closer to the start of classes (if the course utilizes Canvas).

-8. Students wishing to drop or withdraw from their cross-registration course, must complete the PCHE Drop/Withdrawal (pdf) form and submit it to CMU's University Registrar's Office for processing.
+8. Students wishing to drop or withdraw from their cross-registration course, must complete the PCHE Cross Registration Drop/Withdrawal (pdf) form and should be delivered to The HUB, Warner Hall, A12 (basement/lower level) for processing.
 Students are asked to adhere to the drop deadlines set forth by CMU academic calendar as listed above.
 CMU will notify the home institution and the student once the form is processed.

 9. CMU's University Registrar's Office will report final grades to the appropriate office of the home institution after the Carnegie Mellon final grade submission deadline.
 PCHE institutions do not report mid-term grades.